armory/spinnaker-operator/doc/development/dev_guide.md

 # Development Guide for Spinnaker Operator

-This document gives a detailed breakdown of the various build processes and options for building Operator from source.
+This document gives a breakdown of the various build processes and options for building Operator from source.

 <!-- TOC depthFrom:2 -->